 Optimal Portfolio Diversification via Independent Component Analysis

-A popular approach to enhance portfolio diversification is to use the factor-risk-parity portfolio, which is the portfolio whose return variance is spread equally among the principal components (PCs) of asset returns.
-Although PCs are unique and useful for dimension reduction, they are an arbitrary choice because any rotation of the PCs remains uncorrelated.
-This is problematic because we demonstrate that any portfolio is the factor-variance-parity portfolio corresponding to a specific rotation of the PCs.
-To overcome this problem, we rely on the factor-risk-parity portfolio based on the independent components (ICs), which are the rotation of the PCs that are maximally independent, and thus, account for higher moments in asset returns.
+A natural approach to enhance portfolio diversification is to rely on factor-risk parity, which yields the portfolio whose risk is equally spread among a set of uncorrelated factors.
+The standard choice is to take the variance as risk measure, and the principal components (PCs) of asset returns as factors.
+Although PCs are unique and useful for dimension reduction, they are an arbitrary choice: any rotation of the PCs results in uncorrelated factors.
+This is problematic because we demonstrate that any portfolio is a factor-variance-parity portfolio for some rotation of the PCs.
+More importantly, choosing the PCs does not account for the higher moments of asset returns.
+To overcome these issues, we propose to use the independent components (ICs) as factors, which are the rotation of the PCs that are maximally independent, and care about higher moments of asset returns.
 We demonstrate that using the IC-variance-parity portfolio helps to reduce the return kurtosis.
 We also show how to exploit the near independence of the ICs to parsimoniously estimate the factor-risk-parity portfolio based on Value-at-Risk.
-Finally, we empirically demonstrate that portfolios based on ICs outperform those based on PCs, and the minimum-variance portfolio.
+Finally, we empirically demonstrate that portfolios based on ICs outperform those based on PCs, and several state-of-the-art benchmarks.

 Keywords: Portfolio selection, risk parity, factor analysis, principal component analysis, higher moments